-While step-parents might not have custody rights after divorce, they do often have the chance to legally request visitation with the child.
+While stepparents might not have custody rights after divorce, they often have the chance to request visitation with the child legally.

-- Thirteen other states, like Ohio, Virginia, and Wyoming, allow interested third parties to request visitation rights, with step-parents being acceptable third parties.
+- Thirteen other states, including Ohio, Virginia, and Wyoming, allow interested third parties to request visitation rights, with stepparents being acceptable third parties.

-- The other 10 states don't have laws regarding step-parents and visitation rights, so they often let step-parents petition for rights.
+- The other ten states don't have laws regarding stepparents and visitation rights, so they often let stepparents petition for rights.

 Obtaining Custody and Visitation

-Even in those cases where the step-parent has the legal right to request custody or visitation, it is not guaranteed that the court will grant the request.
-Most courts only consider the step-parent's petition if the child is over a specified age, usually 12 or 13.
-In addition, the step-parent must prove that he had a significant role in the child's life, and that it would be in the child's best interest that the relationship continue.
+Even in those cases where the stepparent has the legal right to request custody or visitation, it is not guaranteed that the court will grant the request.
+Most courts only consider the stepparent's petition if the child is over a specified age, usually 12 or 13.
+In addition, the stepparent must prove that they had a significant role in the child's life and that it would be in the child's best interest that the relationship continues.

 Gaining Legal Rights

-If you wish to have full legal rights over your step-child, you must either adopt the child or be appointed his legal guardian.
-However, unless the other biological parent consents to the adoption, is deceased, has abandoned the child or should otherwise have his parental rights terminated (for example, in the case of abuse or neglect), the court is unlikely to grant such a request.
+If you wish to have full legal rights over your stepchild, you must either adopt the child or be appointed their legal guardian.
+However, unless the other biological parent consents to the adoption, is deceased, has abandoned the child, or should otherwise have their parental rights terminated (for example, in the case of abuse or neglect), the court is unlikely to grant such a request.

-The term "step-parent" is generally reserved for people who are married, but unmarried people can serve a similar role.
-In general, unmarried step-parents have no rights to the children of their partners.
+The term "stepparent" is generally reserved for married people, but unmarried people can serve a similar role.
+In general, unmarried stepparents have no rights to the children of their partners.